Mubi (streaming service): Controversy

 In May 2025, the venture capital firm Sequoia Capital invested $100 million in Mubi, valuing the company at $1 billion.
 However, the investment has sparked significant backlash due to Sequoia's ties to Kela, an Israeli defence-tech startup founded by former intelligence officers during the Gaza invasion.
 Critics, including Film Workers for Palestine and supporters of the BDS movement, have condemned Mubi's decision, calling for boycotts and demanding the company return the funds.
 Mubi has responded by distancing itself from the views of its investors, stating that the partnership aimed to support its global mission in independent cinema.
+The demands for Mubi to nix the Sequoia investment were not implemented.

-In an open letter written for the press on August 14, 2025, Efe addressed the issue by stating that Mubi is not directly tied with the firm while condemning the humanitarian crisis in Gaza and reaffirmed support for peace, dignity and freedom for all people.
+In an open letter written for the press on August 14, 2025, Efe Çakarel addressed the issue by stating that Mubi is not directly tied with the firm while condemning the humanitarian crisis in Gaza and reaffirmed support for peace, dignity, and freedom for all people.
 To avoid confusion and anger, Mubi launched an Ethical Funding and Investment Policy along with the Artists Advisory Council; while expanding their Artists At Risk Fund "to support filmmakers under conflict, displacement, or censorship through commissions, residencies, and restoration projects".